Hugius/FabiEngine3D/doc/documents/MODEL_EDITOR.md

   - **Range**: 0 to inf.
 - **Texture Repeat**: the amount of times the textures are repeated.
   - **Range**: 0 to inf.
-- **Color**: the RGB color that will be mixed with the model rendering.
+- **Color**: the RGB color that will be mixed with the model fragments.
   - **Range**: 0 to 255.
 - **Lightness**: the brightness of the model fragments.
   - **Range**: 0 to inf.